mywrites/mywrites.github.io/synadia_quick_start.md

 title: "Quick Start Guide"
 category: "Configuration"
 ---
 **CONTEXT**: I created six user guides for Synadia's distributed systems/communications solution: NATS.
-Applications, IoT devices, and cloud-based services use the NATS product for secure, fast, and efficient message exchange, even when these entities are spread across different computers or data centers.
-For example, NATS provides functionality that alerts you when the air pressure in your tires is low.
-Tracking systems integrated with NATS can provide product order notifications.
-NATS can ensure your refrigerator temperatures enters energy-saving mode at night.
-Yes, that's NATS!
+Applications, IoT devices, and cloud-based services use NATS for secure, fast, and efficient message exchange.

+* Need to manage traffic lights and control traffic flow?
+Use NATS!
+* Need to send mission control commands to satellites?
+Use NATS!
+* Need to create or improve a ride share or food delivery app?
+Use NATS!
+* Need to track website product orders and check status/shipment?
+Use NATS!
+* Need to ensure your refrigerator temperature enters energy-saving mode at night?
+Use NATS!

 The Synadia Cloud user guides, which accompany the Walkthrough [videos](https://docs.synadia.com/cloud/walkthrough), explore the dashboard and provide setup instructions.
 You can leverage this insight to configure your environment.

+The purpose of this Quick Start Guide is to, first, ensure you can acquire Synadia Cloud provisioned and authenticated credentials, which you will use to connect to the NATS server.
+At minimum, you must establish an account and a user.

 ## Prerequisites
 1. [Synadia Cloud Sign-up](https://cloud.synadia.com./)